mcbuddy/testivai-visual-regression/memory-bank/projectbrief.md

-# Project Brief: TestiVAI Visual Regression
+# Project Brief: testivAI Visual Regression

 ## Project Overview
-TestiVAI Visual Regression is a TypeScript SDK designed to simplify and enhance visual regression testing across multiple testing frameworks.
+testivAI Visual Regression is a TypeScript SDK designed to simplify and enhance visual regression testing across multiple testing frameworks.
 It provides a unified approach to capturing, comparing, and managing screenshots for visual regression testing.

 ## Core Requirements